caltechlibrary/datatools/INSTALL.md

 Compiling from source
 ---------------------

-_datatools_ is "go gettable" if you have gotten xlsx v1.0.5 package from [github.com/tealeg/xlsx](https://github.com/tealeg/xlsx).
+_datatools_ is "go gettable" if you have previously gotten xlsx v1.0.5 package from [github.com/tealeg/xlsx](https://github.com/tealeg/xlsx).
 The datatools package does not support versions v2.x and greater of xlsx.
-Below are the steps
-I use today with "go get" command to download the dependant packages as well as _datatools_'s source code.
+Below are the steps I use today with "go get" command to download the dependant packages as well as _datatools_'s source code.

 Setting up the right version of xlsx for datatools